Harry-Yates/Harry-Yates/README.md

 San José 20° 🌫️ · Stockholm 6° ☁️

 # 20°
-🌫️ **This evening, foggy conditions with significantly reduced visibility, sunrise at 5:41 AM.**
+🌫️ **This evening, misty conditions with reduced visibility, sunrise at 5:41 AM.**

 **↑** 24° **↓** 19° · Tomorrow: 🌧️ 23°
 Week: ▅▄▇█▁█▄ (20° to 27°)